spang-lab/urnc/docs/source/commands/init.md

 ### -t, --template TEMPLATE

 The template to use for the course.
-Can be "minimal" or "full".
+Can be "full" or "minimal" (default).

 ## Examples